 With the advent of the Industrial Revolution many enterprising engineers in the North West were quick to take advantage of a large freshwater lake for their experiments and pleasure.
 Their ingenuity was soon followed by an enthusiasm among the local gentry and a world of elegant fashion centred on the weekend steamer and tea parties.
 The ladies competed as much with their dresses and parasols as the gentlemen with their steamboats.
 The Windermere Nautical Trust is particularly fortunate in being able to represent the key stages in the development of steam launches on Windermere.
 The oldest, S.L.
 Dolly shows the primitive application of steam power and is unique, having been salvaged after 67 years on a lake bed.

-The perfect place for a family day out no matter what the weather turns out to be like.
+The perfect place for a family day out whatever the weather.

 There is good pushchair and wheelchair access to all the Visitor Centre and most of the grounds.